-Mesubim was founded in October 15th, 2012, and was inspired by a friend who thought we should share our food knowledge.
-Interested in exploring through travel, we begin a new journey, a new chapter.
-The journey is just lets say complex, as it involves a small family unit of /4/ and our focus is quality of life, and not decadence even though people confuse the two.
+Mesubim was founded in October 15th, 2012, and was inspired by a friend who thought we should share our general culinary knowledge.
+The journey is just lets say somewhat complex, as it involves a small family unit of /4/ and our focus is quality of life, and not decadence even though people confuse the two.

 Since the beginning, Mesubim has been exploring the development of socio-pleasures through the sharing of products, ideas, experiences, with our focus in on quality, tradition and modern-day aesthetics.

 Frequently we are asked, ‘what does the word Mesubim mean’, and I reply, Mesubim is a word that isn’t frequently used today, at least not in its original context but for some it represents freedom.
 However during ancient Greek and Roman times, reclining was the only proper way to eat for aristocrats.
 Elite Greeks and Romans reclined to feast, and ordinary people copied them when they could, and if they could, it was a privilege.
 But over time, our eating habits modernized and in the 15th century during the renaissance chairs became more commonly used.